EU, US agree to suspend tariffs over Airbus-Boeing dispute - WTMJ

 Associated Press

-BRUSSELS (AP) — A first phone call Friday clinched the first trade breakthrough to start rebuilding trans-Atlantic relations between the United States and the European Union in the wake of the Trump presidency.
+BRUSSELS (AP) — A first phone call Friday was all it took to clinch the first trade breakthrough and start rebuilding trans-Atlantic relations between the United States and the European Union in the wake of the Trump presidency.

 After U.S. President Joe Biden and EU Commission chief Ursula von der Leyen spoke, both sides decided to suspend tariffs used in the longstanding Airbus-Boeing dispute for the next four months.